2) My Jewelry Display Design

 - It has to be modular and adaptable to a variety of booth sizes and shapes.

-- It needs to work well for private jewelry showings and trunk shows, which is one of the main ways I sell my jewelry (you can learn more about that jewelry-selling method in my book Easy Ways to Sell Your Jewelry Every Day).
+- It needs to work well for private jewelry showings and trunk shows, which is one of the main ways I sell my jewelry.

 - It also needs to work well for showing my jewelry to shops and galleries – where the best and most professional way to show my jewelry is to pass it around in organized trays.

-See my jewelry booth display that resulted from this list – it’s a very simple, modular display system that fulfills all my requirements beautifully.
+The result of this thinking and planning is my jewelry booth display that’s a super-simple, modular display system that fulfills all my requirements beautifully.